leestott/DSDemo/README.md

       - Clicking the globe icon in the 'Ports' view.
 The 'Ports' view gives you an organized table of your forwarded ports, and you can access it with the command **Ports: Focus on Ports View**.
    - Notice port 9000 in the 'Ports' view is labeled "Hello Remote World."
 In `devcontainer.json`, you can set `"portsAttributes"`, such as a label for your forwarded ports and the action to be taken when the port is autoforwarded.

    > **Note:** In Remote - Containers, you can access your app at `http://localhost:9000` in a local browser.
-But in a browser-based Codespace, you must click the link from the notification or the `Ports` view so that the service handles port forwarding in the browser and generates the correct URL.
+But in a browser-based Codespace, you must click the link from the notification or the `Ports` view so that the service handles port forwarding in the browser and generates the correct URL.## Contributing

-4. **Rebuild or update your container**

-   You may want to make changes to your container, such as installing a different version of a software or forwarding a new port.
-You'll rebuild your container for your changes to take effect.

-   **Open browser automatically:** As an example change, let's update the `portsAttributes` in the `.devcontainer/devcontainer.json` file to open a browser when our port is automatically forwarded.

-   - Open the `.devcontainer/devcontainer.json` file.
-   - Modify the `"onAutoForward"` attribute in your `portsAttributes` from `"notify"` to `"openBrowser"`.
-   - Press <kbd>F1</kbd> and select the **Remote-Containers: Rebuild Container** or **Codespaces: Rebuild Container** command so the modifications are picked up.

-### PyBryt Demo
-1. **AutoAssessment:**
-   - Open `Demo Folder`
-   - Try one of the PyBryt Demos
-   - Fibonacci
-   - Goldbach
-   - Median

-Simply launch the `index.ipynb` notebook in each of the directories under `demo` from Jupyter Notebook, which demonstrates the process of using PyBryt to assess student submissions.

-### Otter-Grade Demo
-1. **Grader:**
-   - Open `minilabs`
-   - Try one of the MiniLabs
-Simply launch the `.ipynb` notebook in each of the directories under `minilabs` from Jupyter Notebook, which demonstrates the process of using otter-grader to assess student submissions.

-## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us